 1. The Forge

-A forge is a fire, and it is where you heat your work.
+A forge is a fire or a type of hearth, and it is where you heat your work.
 You can purchase a ready-made forge or make your own.
 The important thing is you have a place where you can apply heat to a piece of metal.

 2. The Anvil

 You can probably say, the anvil is the symbol for blacksmithing.
 Throughout the ages, the anvil has been a trusty tool for blacksmiths!